Lemon.io goes against the rules and reviews its own services. Lay hands on some inside info about Lemon.io. Do your best to convict us of lies.

 We pay so much attention to pet projects because we believe they are a good indicator of a developer's dedication.
 You must really like to code if you do it apart from your work duties, for free.

-Our developers speak good English, and both their hard and soft skills have been approved by our freelance acquisition team.
+Our developers speak good English, and both their hard and soft skills have been approved by our talent acquisition team.

 The insides of our vetting process, revealed

-To make sure we hire the best of the best freelance developers available, we make them undergo a series of testing procedures:
+To make sure we find you the best of the best developers available, we make them undergo a series of testing procedures:

 I was outreaching for WordPress devs on LinkedIn, and found this guy named Aleksandr, a graduate of Kharkiv Polytechnic Institute.
 He passed the initial English test, and I scheduled a video call to interview him and check his soft skills.